Adnn/notes_graphics/docs/rtr.md

 11.3 11.4 are concerned with occlusions (visibility of light sources from shaded points).
-11.5 11.6 are simulating not only occlusion bu also full light bounces.
+11.5 11.6 are simulating not only occlusion but also full light bounces.

 ### 11.3 Ambient Occlusion p446